TechHaus Volantis

-The TechHaus Volantis is an American electric-powered hover vehicle commissioned by pop star Lady Gaga as a "flying dress" in support of her 2013 album Artpop.
+The TechHaus Volantis is an American electric-powered hover vehicle commissioned by American singer Lady Gaga as a "flying dress" in support of her 2013 album Artpop.
+It was designed by the UK-based Studio XO and built by TechHaus, the technology branch of Gaga's creative team.

+The device functioned as a scaled-up, remotely piloted drone capable of lifting a single passenger a few feet above the ground, with Gaga debuting it at her ArtRave event at the Brooklyn Navy Yard.
+Its unveiling was met with mixed to largely critical reactions from journalists, who described the demonstration as anticlimactic, noisy, and only briefly airborne, while also noting its unintentional humor and conceptual audacity rather than any genuine technological breakthrough.

 Design and development

 Volantis is a remote-piloted hover vehicle capable of carrying a single passenger.
-It was designed by the UK based agency Studio XO in consultation with drone designer and pilot Gus Calderon and was constructed in the US by TechHaus, the technology branch of Lady Gaga's creative team, the Haus of Gaga.
+It was designed by the United Kingdom-based agency Studio XO in consultation with drone designer and pilot Gus Calderon and was constructed in the US by TechHaus, the technology branch of Lady Gaga's creative team, the Haus of Gaga.
 Begun in 2011, it took two years to complete.
+Calderon later described the process as particularly demanding, citing the challenge of integrating fashion and technology within a limited time frame.
+According to Studio XO co-founder Benjamin Males, while the concept may appear rooted in science fiction, emerging trends in vehicle design, space exploration, and jet-pack technology made the idea of a personal aerial vehicle—one that also prioritizes style—feel increasingly plausible rather than fantastical.

 The design is essentially a scaled-up drone.
 Six lifting rotor units are mounted on booms in a hexagonal formation radiating from a central hub, giving the device the ability to hover three feet above the ground.

 A triangular vertical truss made of titanium extends down from the hub, with a circular landing platform at the bottom.
 A single passenger stands on the platform and is secured to the truss by a safety harness.
-The harness is in turn covered by a white moulded carbon fiber "dress".
+The harness is in turn covered by a white molded carbon fiber "dress".

 Each rotor unit comprises two concentric and contra-rotating rotors made from carbon fiber composite, driven by electric motors and mounted within a common duct.
-Power is provided by onboard batteries with a capacity of approximately 250 Ah.
+Power is provided by onboard batteries.
 The battery system is located at the top of the central column, which helps to minimize the length and weight of power cabling.
-A remote pilot operates the craft via radio control.
+The passenger has no flight controls – a remote pilot operates the craft via radio control.

-The passenger must wear a safety helmet and has no flight controls.